Skip to main content

 Introduction

-XetHub is a collaborative development platform built for versioning ML data, models, and artifacts.
-Use XetHub as a GitHub replacement to track the evolution of large files and repositories, or as a versioned storage backend with flexible access patterns to work naturally within your workflow.
+XetHub is a collaborative ML development platform built for working with data, models, and artifacts.
+Use XetHub to track and share the evolution of large files and repositories, or as a unified versioning layer across your ML stack for end-to-end observability at scale.

 It's perfect for teams who want Git-backed reliability and reproducibility for every piece of their ML workflow, without the hassle of running additional commands or managing remote servers.
-With a per-repository limit of over 100TB and no per file or number of file limits, XetHub brings scale and speed to Git versioning.
+With a per-repository limit of over 100TB and no limits on file types or formats, XetHub combines performance with flexible access to naturally augment your existing workflows.

 Why XetHub?

 Existing software development tools were optimized to work with small code files and perform poorly when anything over a few megabytes shows up.
-If you've ever tried DVC and accidentally forgotten to dvc add a file, or used Git LFS only to wait hours for each command to complete, you know that traditional software tooling doesn't scale to work with large files.
-If your S3 buckets are full of fragile naming conventions and accidental overwrites, you know that object stores weren't made for affordable versioning.
+ML tooling has worked around the problem by combining software and storage tools, but the result hasn't been pretty.
+If you've ever tried DVC and accidentally forgotten to dvc add a file, or used Git LFS only to wait hours for each command to complete, you know that the workarounds can be painful.
+If your S3 buckets are full of fragile naming conventions and accidental overwrites, you know that object stores weren't made for versioning.

-ML teams have much better things to do than to learn yet another set of versioning commands, so XetHub is fully Git-integrated: all your normal Git commands will just work with larger files.
+ML teams have much better things to do than to learn yet another set of commands.
+Use XetHub with your choice of Git, S3, Python, or CLI syntax to access any file, any time, anywhere.

 How does it work?